AdamKyle/flare/resources/info/kingdoms/section-1.md

 > ## ATTN!
 >
 > Canceling a building takes the time it started and the time it will complete as well as the time left to calculate how many resources, including population, percentage wise, you’ll get back.
-If the building is almost done upgrading you won’t be able to cancel because the builder is almost done, and you would get less then 10% materials back.
+If the building is almost done upgrading you won’t be able to cancel because the builder is almost done, and you would get less than 10% materials back.
 >
 > You will see a notice if you attempt to cancel when you have, for example a few minutes or seconds left.